pollen-robotics/reachy-2019-docs/content/docs/program-your-robot/control-the-arm.md

 ```

 {{< hint info >}}
 The 4x4 matrix returned by the forward kinematics method is what is often called a pose.
-It actually encodes both the 3D translation and the 3D rotation into one single representation.
+It actually encodes both the 3D translation (as a 3D vector) and the 3D rotation (as a 3x3 matrix) into one single representation.
-$$
-\begin{bmatrix}
+$$\begin{bmatrix}
 R_{11} & R_{12} & R_{13} & T_x\\\\\\
 R_{21} & R_{22} & R_{23} & T_y\\\\\\
 R_{31} & R_{32} & R_{33} & T_z\\\\\\
 0 & 0 & 0 & 1
-\end{bmatrix}
-$$
+\end{bmatrix}$$

 {{< /hint >}}